 Katherine defends employers in business and employment litigation matters nationwide.
 She has won defense verdicts in jury-tried cases claiming retaliation, gender, disability and race discrimination and obtained numerous summary judgments for her clients.
 Her experience includes litigating complex, multi-plaintiff actions involving wage and hour compliance, and she has defeated class certification for clients facing mass actions in California, Florida, Illinois, Missouri and New York.
 Katherine spent seven years as the lead attorney coordinating the defense of multiple wage and hour class actions consolidated by the JPML in the Eastern District of Pennsylvania.
 Additionally, she routinely defends allegations of harassment, age, disability, race, national origin, and religious discrimination, breach of contract, negligence and claims involving the FMLA.
 She is also known for thinking “outside the box” when structuring settlements for her clients and her effective negotiation skills have brokered countless favorable out-of-court resolutions.
+She has completed training in dispute resolution and has fulfilled the mediation training requirements of Missouri Supreme Court Rule 17.
 In 2014, KC Business named Katherine among Kansas City’s most “Influential Women.”

 In addition to her successful practice representing corporate clients, Katherine regularly serves her community by finalizing adoptions of foster care children, having finalized the adoptions of more than 40 children pro bono.
 Katherine has also served as president of the Angel Board of The Children's Place, a non-profit organization devoted to meeting the developmental needs of young survivors of abuse, neglect and other trauma within the Kansas City community.